Help Identify the Next Bishop of Chelmsford

 whose day draws near, your Son, Jesus Christ our Lord.

-To produce the Diocesan Statement of Needs, the Vacancy in See Committee is organising a diocese wide consultation that will be open until 4 July.
-We want as many people as possible to have their say and we are encouraging submissions from churches, groups and individuals.
-After the consultation is concluded the Vacancy in See Committee will weigh all comments offered and prayerfully discern what should be included in the final text of the Statement of Needs.
+To help produce the Diocesan Statement of Needs, the Vacancy in See Committee organised a diocese wide consultation which closed on 4 July.
+More than 1,000 people, churches and groups had their say.
+The Vacancy in See Committee will weigh all comments offered and prayerfully discern what should be included in the final text of the Statement of Needs.

 - Can you tell us what you value most about the Church in your community as well as across Essex and East London?